Ambystoma maculatum

 Status

 This species has a state natural heritage rank of S5 (common).
 The Spotted Salamander also has been designated a Species of Greatest Conservation Need (medium priority) in Vermont’s Wildlife Action Plan.
 Please report all sightings of this species in Vermont.
-Take photos if possible.
+Take photos (or videos!) if possible.
 Even historic sighting information is useful.

 More Info